Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 Our perspectives shift and open.

-The ‘where to from here’ is in constant development, because wellness is a constant ‘work on’ for all of us.
+The ‘where to from here’ is in constant development, because wellbeing is a constant ‘work on’ for all of us.

 As things change.